The friend keyword in C++ is often misunderstood. There's

 There's a few common reasons that you might want to use

-ship to provide access into your classes.
+friendship to provide access into your classes.

 Unit Testing